autocore-ai/AutowareAuto/src/common/motion_model/design/motion_model-design.md

 ## Inner-workings / Algorithm

+### Stationary Motion Model
+A stationary motion model implemented in `autoware::common::motion_model::StationaryMotionModel` class is a motion model that ensures that the state remains stationary, i.e., there is no change to the state.

+The Jacobian of this motion model is therefore a simple identity matrix of the size matching the state vector dimensionality.

 ### Linear Motion Model
 A linear motion model implemented in `autoware::common::motion_model::LinearMotionModel` class is a motion model that expects that all dimensions (e.g., variables `X`, `Y`, `Z`, see `common_variables.hpp`)